Health insurance for incoming international students

-Students coming from non-EU/non-EEA countries must be covered by a private health insurance from an internationally recognised, reliable and financially sound insurance agency.
+Students from non-EU/non-EEA countries must be covered by a private health insurance from an internationally recognized, reliable and financially sound insurance agency.
 The insurance should be without deductible.
 Non-EU/non-EEA citizens must have an insurance to obtain the residence permit for Finland.
-Please check requirements for the insurance.
 The health insurance must be obtained prior to applying for a residence permit and it must be valid upon entry to Finland.

 Students applying for an extension to their residence permit must also have appropriate health insurance.
 The insurance must be valid throughout the entire stay in Finland.

-You can choose from any reliable and solvent insurance company to obtain your health insurance.
-Check the insurance providers recommended by the Finnish Immigration Service.
-The Finnish Immigration requires an insurance from all non-EU students and they assess each insurance policy and its terms and conditions individually when they process the permit applications.
+You should choose an internationally recognized, reliable insurance company for your insurances.
+Check the insurance providers (opens in a new tab) recommended by Migri.
+Migri requires an insurance from all non-EU students and they assess each insurance policy and its terms and conditions individually when they process the residence permit applications.
 Check what the insurance policy must include on Migri’s site.
-Please note that you, the student, are the policyholder and the University of Eastern has no right to discuss any issues with the insurer.
+Please note that you as a policyholder should discuss all the issues with your insurance company, the University of Eastern has no right to do that.

-NOTE: Bachelor’s and Master’s students have the right to use Finnish Student Health Service (FSHS/YTHS), but this does not exclude a student from having to take out the health insurance.
+NOTE: Students seeking a Bachelor’s and Master’s degree at UEF have the right to use Finnish Student Health Service (FSHS/YTHS).
+However, this does not exclude the student from having to take out the private health insurance.

 The insurance policy is in force everywhere in the world.
 The accident insurance policy is also in force during a degree-related practical training abroad, provided that the training abroad is included in the student’s curriculum at the University of Eastern Finland.
 However, it is important to notice that the insurance policy is an accident insurance policy which is only in force as regards practical work.
 When travelling abroad, it is always recommended to take out a travel insurance policy which complements the insurance coverage also as regards travel illness, discontinuation, cancellation, and transportation back home.

-The third party liability insurance policy of the University of Eastern Finland covers university students and exchange students as regards work in which they can be paralleled with university staff (i.e. they work under the supervision and instruction of the university’s hired staff).
+The third party liability insurance policy of the University of Eastern Finland covers university students and exchange students as regards work in which they can be paralleled with university staff.
+This means when they work under the supervision and instruction of the university’s hired staff.
 The university’s third party liability insurance is not in force when the student’s internship takes place outside the university.
 Furthermore, university’s own students who have gone on exchange are not covered under the third party liability insurance.